-No money and no valuables should be brought to school.
-If it is necessary to send money for any reason, it is helpful if the money is placed in an envelope and labeled with the child's name.
+No money (except the exact amount needed for lunch) and no valuables should be brought to school.
+When sending money for lunch, it is helpful if the money is placed in an envelope and labeled with the child's name.